What to do

 This is the perfect place for delicious and original homemade ice cream.
 Rococo is famous for its creative and innovative flavours, such as strawberry and basil or goat cheese, blackberry and Chambord liqueur!

-Open from April, noon to 6 p.m. from Sunday-Thursday and until 9 p.m. on Friday-Saturday.
+Generally open from April, noon to 6 p.m. from Sunday-Thursday and until 9 p.m. on Friday-Saturday during summer.

 Clam Shack ($$)